What is the Kelly Criterion?

 Why Use Fractional Kelly?

-While "Full Kelly" provides the mathematically fastest growth rate, it is extremely volatile.
-It often suggests betting huge portions of your bankroll on a single game.
+While "Full Kelly" provides the mathematically fastest growth rate, it's extremely volatile.
+It often suggests betting 5–15% of your bankroll on a single game, which means three or four bad beats can devastate you—even if your edge estimates are correct.

-To smooth out the variance, pros use Fractional Kelly:
+To smooth out the variance, professionals use Fractional Kelly:

 - Half Kelly (0.5x): Bets half the recommended amount.
 Dramatically reduces volatility while still capturing ~75% of the growth.
-(Recommended)
+(Recommended for most bettors)

 - Quarter Kelly (0.25x): Very safe.
-Best for conservative bettors who want to protect their bankroll above all else.
+Best for conservative bettors or those building edge for the first time.

 Frequently Asked Questions